shivangsorout/STTC/README.md

 This project is a starting point for a Flutter application.

 Please Enable the Microphone manually for the application!!
-I am unable that feature.
+I am unable to add that feature.

 A few resources to get you started if this is your first Flutter project: